ankush56/helmproject1/webapp1/readme.md

 # Set placeholders for values
 ## Templates and Values.yml are important files
 ```
 <b>In Template folder you add all kubernetes manifest file.
-Like any other manifest</b> Next instead of assigning values..we want dynamic at runtime of helm
+Like any other manifest</b>
+Next, instead of assigning values..we want dynamic at runtime of helm
 So change value to {{ .Values.Abc.cde}}.  e.g - {{ .Values.Service.port }}

-Next in Values.yml.
+Then, in Values.yml.
 You provide actual values like
 Values.yml
 Service
   port: 8080